LinkedInLearning/headless-wp-rest-api-app-2825134/README.md

-# COURSENAME
+# Building A Headless WordPress App with REST API
-This is the repository for the LinkedIn Learning course WordPress: Building a Headless App with the REST API.
+This is the repository for the LinkedIn Learning course [WordPress: Building a Headless App with the REST API](https://www.linkedin.com/learning/building-a-headless-wordpress-app-with-rest-api/).
 The full course is available from LinkedIn Learning.

 ## Instructions